BReitmann6329/BReitmann6329/README.md

 ## Part 1 - GitHub Profile

 ### Hello!
 My name is Brian Reitmann😈
-*Welcome to my GitHub profile, I am currently a Sophmore pursuing a degree for Information technology and Cyber.*
+*Welcome to my GitHub profile, I am currently a Sophomore pursuing a degree for Information technology and Cyber.*
-**My two projects that I will be working on, is to get my Comptia Network+ certification as well as learning more about scripting in a Linux environment!**
+**My two projects that I will be working on, is to get my CompTIA Network+ certification as well as learning more about scripting in a Linux environment!**

 1. BReitmann6329 (https://github.com/BReitmann6329/BReitmann6329)😩